 The CEO's base salary is determined by the Board of Directors.
-For the fiscal year ending December 31, 2020, the CEO received a base salary of \$285.
-The CEO is currently paid in the 25th percentile for CEOs of similar size credit unions.
+For the fiscal year ending December 31, 2021, the CEO received a base salary of \$294.

-The CEO has the opportunity to earn up to 35% of base annual salary as a short term incentive bonus based on the achievement of financial, member, employee and community goals set out in our Member Experience Strategy.
-Based on 2020 performance goals and financial results, the CEO did not receive a variable compensation bonus.
+The CEO has the opportunity to earn up to 35% of base annual salary as a short-term incentive bonus based on the achievement of financial, member, employee and community goals set out in our Member Experience Strategy.
+Based on 2021 performance goals and financial results, the CEO earned and accrued variable compensation that will be paid in 2022; additionally, a one-time bonus of \$20 was paid to recognize the CEO's extraordinary work on the ESU merger project.

 The CEO receives the same non-cash benefits as all other Kootenay Savings employees.
-In 2020, the value of these Credit Union paid benefits was 16.81% of the CEO's annual base salary.
+In 2021, the value of these Credit Union paid benefits was 10.77% of the CEO's annual base salary.

 The CEO also participates in a Supplemental Employee Retirement Plan ("SERP"), which Central 1 established to compensate credit union employees whose benefits under the Pension Plan are restricted by limits imposed under the Income Tax Act.
-In 2020, the CEO received 3.40% of base annual salary through the SERP.
+In 2021, the CEO received 3.68% of base annual salary through the SERP.